Welfare Benefits Up-rating Act 2013

-The Welfare Benefits Up-rating Act 2013 is an Act of Parliament in the United Kingdom which places a limit on a range of Welfare benefits in the United Kingdom.
-It introduces a cap on most working-age benefits, limiting rises to 1% for three years from April 2014, unaffected by inflation.
+The Welfare Benefits Up-rating Act 2013 (c.
+16) is an act of Parliament in the United Kingdom which places a limit on a range of Welfare benefits in the United Kingdom.

+Provisions

+It introduced a cap on most working-age benefits, limiting rises to 1% for three years from April 2014, unaffected by inflation.
 It was enacted by the Parliament of the United Kingdom on 26 March 2013.
 It aims to reduce welfare spending.

+Reception

+The Green Party MP, Caroline Lucas, described it as "cruel and callous".
+Labour Party MP, Liam Byrne, criticised the legislation saying that "compassionate Conservatism" was no longer believable.